 - 1. You need a total of 124 hours for the BA in English.
 No more than 62 of them may be transferred from a community college. - 2.
 You need a total of 31 hours of upper-division credit (that is, courses at the 3000 or 4000 level) from the College of Arts and Sciences at MSU in order to graduate.
 25 of those hours are required (your upper-division English courses and an UD Humanities), but remember the other 6 hours as you choose the rest of your courses. - 3.
-You need at least a C in all of your English courses at the 2000 level and above. - 4.
+You need at least a C in all of your English courses at the 2000 level and above.
+Non-English requirements can be satisfied with a D. - 4.
 You should take EN 3414, Critical Writing and Research, before your first 4000-level literature course. - 5.
 If you receive financial aid from the state of Mississippi (e.g., MTAG, MESG, HELP), you must complete at least 15 hours per semester.
 If you do not have 15 hours of requirements remaining in your final semester, you may apply for a waiver.
 Other sources of financial aid require only 12 hours per semester.

-A few notes on CAPP:
+A few notes on Degree Works:

-This checklist is a duplicate of the online CAPP compliance available to you through Banner.
-To make sure you are seeing an up-to-date record, generate a new CAPP compliance every time you look at it.
-CAPP is a very useful tool, but there can be problems with relying on it exclusively, because it is only as good as its programming.
-For example, CAPP sometimes counts more than two courses from the same area toward the social science requirements, but the university does not.
-CAPP also doesn't know what to do with special topics courses or many transfer courses.
+This checklist is a duplicate of the DegreeWorks audit available to you through Banner.
+This online tool is very useful, but there can be problems with relying on it exclusively, because it is only as good as its programming.
+For example, it doesn't know what to do with special topics courses or many transfer courses.
 When in doubt, ask your advisor.
+If something is showing up wrong in your Degree Works audit, tell your advisor or Dr. Pizer, and they'll get the dean's office to move it to the right place.